These cheesecake stuffed cookies are beyond indulgent and such a fun treat to make!

-Then just pour your dry ingredients right in and beat on low speed until the dough starts to come together.
+STEP THREE: Add your dry ingredients right in and beat on low speed until the dough starts to come together.
 Turn your mixer off and stir in the chocolate chips.

-Cover your cookie dough and pop it into the fridge.
+STEP FOUR: Cover your cookie dough and pop it into the fridge.
 We're going to chill for at least 30 minutes, but can leave it in there for up to an hour.

-Now for the assembly.
+STEP FIVE: Now for the assembly.
 Scoop out little bits of dough and shape into a disc with your hands.
 Grab a teaspoonful of cream cheese, place right in the center of your cookie dough disc, then grab a bit more dough (just enough to cover up the cream cheese) and roll the whole thing into a ball.

-Do this 15 more times (mine always yields 16 cookies but you may get more or less depending on how big you make your cookies).
+STEP SIX: Do this 15 more times (mine always yields 16 cookies but you may get more or less depending on how big you make your cookies).

-Cheesecake Stuffed Cookies - Gluten Free, Eggless
+Ultimate Cheesecake Stuffed Cookies

 - ½ cup (113g) unsalted butter room temperature